jdegand/link-sharing-app-backend/README.md

 - Storing refresh tokens in the database is usually taught in tutorials, but it is probably bad practice.
 I will look into to alternative refresh token implementations.
 - In the course of testing, I started questioning my service implementation.
 I could return a dto in the service or controller layer.
 What is the better approach ?
 Are the service tests less useful if the service doesn't handle the dto conversion?
 This [Stack Overflow](https://stackoverflow.com/questions/47822938/which-layer-should-be-used-for-conversion-to-dto-from-domain-object#:~:text=its%20best%20practice%20to%20convert,any%20logic%20in%20the%20controllers.&text=top%20down.) answer has no definitive answer.
 This [Stack Exchange](https://softwareengineering.stackexchange.com/questions/400953/service-layer-returns-dto-to-controller-but-need-it-to-return-model-for-other-se) answer favors converting to DTO in the controller layer when you really need it.
 This [Reddit post](https://www.reddit.com/r/SpringBoot/comments/1ao7gm1/in_which_layer_should_i_use_dto_as_return_type/?rdt=57719) favors the service layer.
 - `@AllArgsConstructor(staticName = "build")` can be used to replace `new Profile()` etc for conversions.
+- JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
+I would have tried to use a later version, but original post made it seem like `1.0` was closer to release than it is (6 months).

 ## Continued Development